JuliaInterop/MATLAB.jl/README.md

 ### Windows

-1. Start a Command Prompt as an Administrator and enter `matlab /regserver`.
+1. For Matlab R2020a onwards, you should be able to go directly to step 2.
+If you encounter issues, run `matlab -batch "comserver('register')"` in the command prompt.
+For earlier versions of Matlab, start a command prompt as an administrator and enter `matlab /regserver`.

 2. From Julia run: `Pkg.add("MATLAB")`